 We would have to open our response to this question with a yes and a no. Online sports betting is legal and it is illegal, depending on where you are intending to place your bets.
 In this situation, location is everything and could mean the difference between gambling legally or illegally.
 Lets start with the ‘NO’ side of the coin.
 It is not legal to own or operate an online sportsbook within Idaho’s state borders.
 The reason that this type of betting is illegal is due to the enforcement of the Federal Wire Act.
 The relevant application of this law was clarified by the United States Department of Justice in 2011 when they issued a formal opinion that clearly states that accepting wagers through a US based online sports betting operation is illegal.

 The Federal Wire Act does make it illegal to operate an online sportsbook anywhere in the United States.
-What this law does not accomplish is preventing the ‘placing of bets’ at online sportsbooks that are licensed and regulated offshore.
+What this law does not accomplish is preventing the ‘placing of bets’ at online sportsbooks that are authorized and operated offshore.
 In fact, the law does not attempt to prohibit illegal sportsbook gambling from a bettor standpoint, but rather focuses on curtailing illegal betting operations by preventing them from offering their services to gamblers.
-The Federal Wire Act does not make it illegal for Idaho residents to participate in online sports betting at licensed offshore sportsbooks that are located outside of the United States.
+The Federal Wire Act does not make it illegal for Idaho residents to participate in online sports betting at authorized offshore sportsbooks that are located outside of the United States.

 This leads us to the ‘Yes’ side of the coin.
 Since there are no provisions within Idaho state gambling laws or US federal sports betting laws that prohibit residents from betting on sports online through legally sanctioned offshore sportsbooks, we’d have to say that yes, online sports betting at offshore sportsbooks is a legal form of betting entertainment for individuals in Idaho.
 We do offer a word of caution regarding which sportsbooks you consider betting at.
-We recommend that you remain highly selective in your choices, restricting your betting action to only those destinations that are legitimately licensed and regulated through a respected governing jurisdiction.
+We recommend that you remain highly selective in your choices, restricting your betting action to only those destinations that are legitimately authorized and overseen through a respected governing jurisdiction.
 Our listing of recommended online sportsbooks includes only those bookmakers that hold the appropriate credentials and that are operating legally within the industry.

 How Federal Regulations Play A Role